Introduction

 Education

 I Studied art at Duncan of Jordanstone college of art – Dundee, Scotland from 1996-2000, graduating with an Honour’s degree in Drawing and Painting.
 I concluded with an exhibition of paintings representing tarnished and weathered surfaces.
 I had become fascinated by the sight of a disused warehouse whose structure was now cracking and crumbling and soon to be demolished.
 I couldn’t help but be drawn to the textures, colour nuances and the patterns created by the rust and peeling paint.
 From a distance it was decay.
 Close-up there was beauty.
-I observed that this was also true with regards to those whose life-stories are written on their faces.
+I observed that this can also be true with regards to those whose life-stories are written on their faces.

 Christiania Project